 Keep each one in mind and make sure to understand the subtle disparities between each European country.

 Language is also as important as ever.
 To prevent misunderstandings between the client and the software house, companies are requesting that developers speak the company’s local language.
 In some cases, companies may find initial difficulties, particularly for less-spoken languages.

 Our senior project manager, Marcin Skoczylas, wrote the entire article on how to manage your project with a remote team.
-Make sure to read it, if you’re interested in outsourcing IT projects.
+Make sure to read it, if you’re interested in IT software outsourcing.

 Moreover, when choosing your next outsourcing destination, keep statistics and news headlines in mind.
 Political and economic instability is rife in the most unexpected places.
 Therefore, it’s important to assess the hard facts.

 Trust is key.

 And maintaining that trust is central to a brand’s integrity.
 For this reason, look for highlights in major publications, like the Wall Street Journal, or the Financial Times.
 They feature lists of top companies, such as FT 1000, which can help you search for an outsourcing partner.

 Industry awards by the major consulting agencies can also help understand a brand’s standing – think Deloitte, Ernst & Young, or PwC.
 The most promising companies are assessed and awarded in self-titled rankings, such as the Deloitte Fast 50.

 Of course, while there is no set metric determining levels of integrity in a brand, it’s important to look for the best association.

 As part of the TenderHut Capital Group, SoftwareHut has been listed 2x on Deloitte’s Fast 50 CE, 2x on Deloitte’s Fast 500 EMEA, and 2x on FT 1000 list.

 Respect for intellectual property is a sacred issue today, since information spreads fast.
 However, the same principle applies – the enforcement of Non-Disclosure Agreements (NDAs), as well as legal mechanisms ensuring the protection of property.

 Believe it or not, some countries fare much worse in this area than others.
 I recommend banking on a company with a good track record in respecting the rule of law, and intellectual property.